What is an absence seizure?

 Who’s at risk for absence seizures?

-Absence seizures are most common in children from age 4 to 14.
-However, older teens and adults may also have absence seizures.
+The vast majority of absence seizures begin during childhood, most commonly from age 4 – 14.
+However, less often, older teens and adults may also have absence seizures.

 Some people have absence seizures for many months or years before it’s recognized as a problem.